Unbreakable-Syntax/jumping_gnome_sort/README.md

 O(n)      O(n²)      O(n²)      O(1)      Yes        Yes
 ```
 # Benchmark
 I have included a benchmark of this variant compared to the original variant on several inputs, it is consistent that there is 20% performance improvement.
 The benchmark has been performed on my laptop which has the Intel i3-1005G1 processor.
-Actual sort time varies on input distrbution and computer hardware of the user.
+Actual sort time varies on input distribution and computer hardware of the user.

 ![alt text](https://github.com/Unbreakable-Syntax/jumping_gnome_sort/blob/main/bars1.png?raw=true)